-Rocket Headed For International Space Station Fails, Forcing Emergency Landing
+Manned Rocket Headed For International Space Station Fails, Makes Emergency Landing

 Roscosmos says it is forming a state commission to investigate the aborted launch.

+"A live broadcast of the launch showed the Russian-American crew experienced a sensation of weightlessness and spinning at booster separation, signaling a serious problem had occurred," Matthew Bodner for NPR's Newscast unit from Moscow.
+"Russia's space program, deep in crisis, has experienced a series of high-profile launch failures over the past decade.
+But never in the 20-year history of the ISS program has a manned Soyuz rocket experienced a problem on launch."

-NASA says it chose Hague as an astronaut in 2013 and completed training in 2015; he had been scheduled to perform at least two spacewalks as part of his mission on the space station.
-He is a colonel in the Air Force.
+Hague is a colonel in the Air Force.
+NASA says it selected him as an astronaut in 2013; he completed training in 2015 and had been scheduled to perform at least two spacewalks as part of his mission on the space station.

 Ovchinin was heading to space for the second time, having previously served aboard the station.

 The two had been slated to join three crewmates on the ISS as part of Expedition 57.
 The trip to the station was to take them about six hours.
+Instead, they were picked up by helicopters and then flown by a plane back to Baikonur.

 The launch took place one week after three members of the ISS crew returned to Earth.
-Since then, the station has been operated by just three people: Commander Alexander Gerst of the European Space Agency, and Flight Engineers Serena Auñón-Chancellor of NASA and Sergey Prokopyev of Roscosmos.
+Since then, the station has been operated by just three people: commander Alexander Gerst of the European Space Agency, and flight engineers Serena Auñón-Chancellor of NASA and Sergey Prokopyev of Roscosmos.